 In essence, this just means that giving participants an opportunity to get into their own brains first before sharing out, has major potential to ward off things like anchoring and groupthink.

-Increasingly, brainstorming is becoming a central topic in news outlets targeting professional audience, such as Forbes and Entrepreneur magazine
+Increasingly, brainstorming is becoming a central topic in news outlets targeting professional audiences, such as Forbes and Entrepreneur magazine

 Business people need brainstorming, too, right?